Yvad60/react-curriculum-exercises/README.md

-## React Scrimaba course
+## The Gym react curriculum

-Collection of projects and exercises done in the `Learn React for free` course at Scrimba
+Collection of projects and exercises done in the in the React curriculum at the Gym